 - Introduce yourself to the community by sharing a personal experience: Add a New Topic here.

-- Join our summer tour to discover new community members and local partners: July 15th in Brno; July 17th in Prague /ADD FACEBOOK EVENT LINKS /
+- Register for our summer tour to meet the team and other community members and local partners: July 15th in Brno; July 17th in Prague /ADD FACEBOOK EVENT LINKS /